 Many of us have a hard time remembering life without cell phones.
 Many people never existed before the cell phone and cannot understand how we ever communicated without them.

-It is important to be a responsible cell phone user and be respectful of those around you when using your phone in a public place.
+Be a responsible cell phone user and be respectful of those around you when using your phone in a public place.

 There are some places that we mentioned earlier were cell phones are OK to use.
 You would not want to use your phone to have a conversation in a doctor’s office, but texting won’t disrupt others waiting for their appointment.
 The same goes for gyms if you are working out and want to text that’s fine as long as you’re not hampering anyone else’s workout.
 For instance, if someone is waiting for a piece of equipment and you’re not using it and responding to text messages, let them use the equipment and save your texting for later.